tomasciar/StockPull/README.md

 Market data for listings on the World's top exchanges, including TSX, NYSE, NASDAQ and AMEX.
 Due to the limitations of the free version of the Alpha Vantage API, only 5 requests are allowed per minute.
 A next step that I want is to be able to see intraday stock prices.

 ## Quickstart Guide for Development
+If you would like to make modifications on a local version:
+- Download most recent release
+- Open .zip file
-- Clone repository
+- Open repository in an editor
-- cd StockPull
 - Visit [Alpha Vantage](https://www.alphavantage.co/support/#api-key) to claim free API key
 - Enter API key in config.js
+- Done 😎